 Muay Thai is a martial art that originates from Thailand.
-It is a full-contact combat sport that utilises eight points of contact: fists, legs - shins, to be more precise which are much tougher that feet - elbows and knees.
+It is a full-contact combat sport that utilizes eight points of contact: fists, legs - shins, to be more precise which are much tougher that feet - elbows and knees.
 That makes it different than most of the other stand up fighting styles like Boxing: two points of contact or Karate, Kickboxing, Taekwondo, Capoeira - with four points of contact.

 This, and a neck wrestling and clinch techniques, gives a Thai boxer a great advantage over other fighting styles.
 You can control and maintain the distance with kicks and punches and, whenever the opportunity arises, quickly close the gap to fight from a clinch and deliver elbows and devastating knees to the body.

 As you can see Thai Kickboxing has a very powerful and direct set of techniques that you can use in a fight.

 The answer is simple: because it works!